A No-Lawyer Guide to Selling Land

 How can I screen potential buyers to avoid scams and unqualified offers?

-- Verify Buyer Information: Ask for ID and perform a basic background check to confirm legitimacy.
+1. Verify Buyer Information: Ask for an ID and run a quick background check.

-- Consult Professionals: Seek help from real estate experts to vet buyers and manage negotiations.
+4. Consult Professionals: Bring in real estate pros to vet buyers and run the negotiations.

 Negotiating and Structuring the Land Sale